Level 3 - Dry Needling Spine & Upper Quadrant

 After completing this course you will;

-- Understand why the latest Cochrane reviews emphasise the involvement of dry needling in the treatment of headache, and how to apply this information
+- Understand why the latest Cochrane reviews emphasise the involvement of dry needling in the treatment of headaches, and how to apply this information

-- Learn techniques to enable safe needling of muscles that arise from the rib cage
+- Learn techniques to enable the safe needling of muscles that arise from the rib cage

 - Integrate cervical trigger points using a facilitated segment paradigm

-- Learn referral patterns, clinical tests, home programs for over 30 common clinically presenting muscles
+- Learn referral patterns, clinical tests, and home programs for over 30 common clinically presenting muscles

 Additional Bonus – Living Anatomy Wet Lab Workshop